 |• Rex International encountered oil production issues last year but said it has since put them to rest.

-• Then recently it got some flak for interested party transactions (leading to UOB KH calling for a sell on the stock and a 10-c target price (whoa!) and an investor sending an angry critical open letter to Business Times).
+• Then recently it got some flak for interested party transactions (so UOB KH called for a sell on the stock and a 10-c target price (whoa!) and an investor sending an angry critical open letter to Business Times).

-• It has since picked itself up after putting matters into some perspective.
+• Rex has since picked itself up after putting matters into some perspective.
 (See: REX: Charges by investor and company's response)..

 • What's new?
 Check out its recently-released 2022 annual report (here) which talks about the way forward: